apache/spark/LOCAL_VIRTUALENV.rst

 Note that if you have the Breeze development environment installed, the ``breeze`` script can automate initializing the created virtualenv (steps 2 and 3).
-Simply enter the Breeze environment by using ``workon`` and, once you are in it, run:
+Activate your virtualenv, e.g. by using ``workon``, and once you are in it, run:

 .. code-block:: bash